YSSF8/Xorio-Library/README.md

 xorio.alert('Title');

-// This function adds a simple counter xorio.count('element, .class, or #id', 100); // The "100" is milliseconds, if you want to count every 1 seconds type 1000
+// This function adds a simple counter xorio.count('tag name, .class, or #id', 100); // The "100" is milliseconds, if you want to count every 1 seconds type 1000

-// This function makes the element moves with WASD keys xorio.WASDElementMoving('element, .class, or #id');
+// This function makes the element moves with WASD keys xorio.WASDMovement('tag name, .class, or #id');

+// This function makes the element moves with arrow keys xorio.arrowsMovement('tag name, .class, or #id');

-// This function makes a customizable console text xorio.log('Text you want to appear in the console', 'color: red; font-size: 30px;');
+// This function makes a customizable console text xorio.print('Text you want to appear in the console', 'color: red; font-size: 30px;');

-// This function makes the element follows the cursor xorio.followPointer('element, .class, or #id');
+// This function makes the element follows the cursor xorio.followPointer('tag name, .class, or #id');

 // This function creates an element xorio.createElement('div', 'body', 'class', 'text', 'placeholder'); // placeholder if the element is input, the body is the parent